-The Animal Demography Unit (ADU) launched the Coordinated Waterbird Counts (CWAC) project in 1992 as part South Africa’s commitment to International waterbird conservation.
-This is being done by means of a programme of regular mid-summer and mid-winter censuses at a large number of South African wetlands.
-Regular six-monthly counts are regarded as a minimum standard; however, we do encourage counters to survey their wetlands on a more regular basis as this provides more accurate data.
+The Coordinated Waterbird Counts (CWAC) project started in 1992 as part South Africa's commitment to International waterbird conservation.
+CWAC is managed by the FitzPatrick Institute of African Ornithology.
+Regular mid-summer and mid-winter counts take place at a large number of South African wetlands.
+Regular six-monthly counts are regarded as a minimum standard.
 All the counts are conducted by volunteers; people and organisations with a passion for waterbird conservation.
 It is one of the largest and most successful citizen science programmes in Africa, providing much needed data for waterbird conservation around the world.
 Currently the project regularly monitors over 400 wetlands around the country, and furthermore curates waterbird data for over 600 sites.
-The project’s Goal & Objectives are outlined below:

 We encourage the use of the CWAC data for conservation, education, and recreational purposes.
 This information may not be incorporated into other websites, or used for explicit commercial gain.
 Please contact the project coordinator for further details.
 Effort has been made to ensure the accuracy of the data; however, the ADU cannot guarantee that all data are correct.
 If you are aware of any errors or omissions in the data, please contact the project coordinator.